 3. Saint Bernard

 This dog doesn't get its sainthood name from a calm demeanor.
-Instead, it was initial created in a monastery.
+Instead, it was initially created in a monastery.
 Not only did they protect the sacred land that the monastery was on, but they soon became known for their rescue efforts.
 People love this breed not just for the hound's calm personality but also for its wonderfully expressive eyes.

 4. Irish Wolfhound